fl2ma/docs-csv-importer/docs/install/docker.md

 ## Run inline

 This command will launch the CSV importer which will then try to import whatever it finds in the current directory.
 This is fully automated.
-It works by mounting a directory of your choice to `/import` and importing all CSV files found inside of it.
+It works by mounting the current directory to `/import` and importing all CSV files found inside of it.

 ```
 docker run \